amitxv/PC-Tuning/docs/post-install.md

 - On Win10 1503 - 1703, delete the ``ErrorControl`` registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the Task Scheduler service

-- Use [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) to remove entries with a yellow label in the ``Services`` section to prevent obsolete services from being added to the scripts that are going to be built in the next steps
+- Use [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) to remove entries with a yellow label in the ``Services`` section to prevent obsolete services from being added to the scripts that are going to be built in the next steps.
+Run with ``C:\bin\NSudo.exe`` if you encounter any permission errors

 - Download and extract the latest [service-list-builder](https://github.com/amitxv/service-list-builder/releases) release.
 Open CMD and CD to the extracted folder where the executable is located